shangma/math_expression_recognition/README.md

 	The segmentation performance is very good.
 Accuracy is above 90% based on the given test images.
 Some errors happen when there is a narrow character such as a written '1'.
 In these cases, some very wide characters will be split to half.

 	2. Recognition Performance:
-		(1) Recognition for digits looks good, especially for machine-printed numbers.
+		a.
+Recognition for digits looks good, especially for machine-printed numbers.
-		(2) However, due to the lack of training data of operators, there is still room for improvement on this part.
+		b.
+However, due to the lack of training data of operators, there is still room for improvement on this part.

 Usage:
 	1. Configuration